 Symptoms of systemic lupus erythematosus (SLE, often referred to as simply lupus) can be quite different, because there are different types of lupus, and not all affected people show the same symptoms.
-Nevertheless, there are certain symptoms commonly associated with the condition.
+Nevertheless, there are certain symptoms and signs commonly associated with the condition.

-General symptoms associated with lupus include low-grade fever, loss of appetite, nausea, muscle aches, joint pains, and fatigue.
+Weight changes can also occur.
 More specific symptoms include skin changes (see below), ulcers of the mouth and nose, photosensitivity (sensitivity to sunlight), and decreased circulation to the fingers and toes with cold exposure.
 Raynaud's phenomenon is a manifestation of this change in circulation.

 The most typical skin symptom of lupus is the development of the so-called "butterfly rash" over the nose and cheeks.
 The rash is painless and does not itch.
 It may worsen with sun exposure, like other inflammatory processes associated with the disease.
 People with discoid lupus have involvement of only the skin.
 Those with this condition often have a rash over the face and scalp that can lead, with time, to scarring and hair loss (alopecia).